a2hsh/udacity-fsnd-trivia-api/backend/README.md

 }
 ```

 #### 4.3.5.
-POST `/questions`
+POST `/questions/search`
-- posts a new question, or search for any questions.
+- search for a question.
 - Request Arguments:
   - Json object:
-    - If searching for a question:
     - str:`searchTerm`: a string that contains the search term to search with.
-    - If posting a new question:
-      - str:`question`: A string that contains the question text.
-      - str:`answer`: A string that contains the answer text.
-      - int:`difficulty`: An integer that contains the difficulty, please note that `difficulty` can be from 1 to 5.
-      - int:`category: An integer that contains the category id.
-- Returns:
-  - if posting a `searchTerm`:
+- returns: an object with the following:
   - `questions`: a list that contains paginated questions objects, durrived from the search term.
       - int:`id`: Question id.
       - str:`question`: Question text.
       - int:`difficulty`: Question difficulty.
       - int:`category`: question category id.
   - int:`total_questions`: an integer that contains total questions returned from the search.
-  - if posting a new question:
-    - int:`id`: an integer that contains the ID for the created question.
-    - str:`question`: A string that contains the text for the created question.
-    - `questions`: a list that contains paginated questions objects, durrived from the search term.
-        - int:`id`: Question id.
-        - str:`question`: Question text.
-        - int:`difficulty`: Question difficulty.
-        - int:`category`: question category id.
-    - int:`total_questions`: an integer that contains total questions.
-example for posting a `searchTerm`: `curl -X POST http://localhost:5000/api/v1/questions -d '{"searchTerm": "title"}'`
+- example: `curl -X POST http://localhost:5000/api/v1/questions -d '{"searchTerm": "title"}'`
 ```
 {
     "questions": [